 We live busy lives.
-One of the most notable benefits of EMS and EMS training is the efficiency it provides to the individual using it.
+One of the most notable benefits of the EMS exercise is the efficiency it provides to the individual using it.
 When we experience an injury, the last thing we want to do is adhere to a lengthy rehab process.

-Faster recovery can be obtained through active recovery protocols that promote circulatory mechanism within the body.
+Faster recovery can be obtained through active recovery protocols that promote circulatory mechanisms within the body.
 When you experience an injury, an EMS pulsing program will promote circulation and also help loosen muscles.

 Ongoing use of EMS prevents your muscles from becoming sore and stiff.
 This is especially beneficial for frequent travelers.
 The resulting supple muscles will promote more relaxed sleep.
 And better sleep provides your body more opportunity to recover.